Mark Jindrak: Return to CMLL (2011–2018)

 On December 10, 2011, CMLL announced that Corleone would return to the promotion on December 16 at CMLL's Sin Piedad show.
 In his return match, Corleone, Máximo and Rush defeated Mr. Niebla, Negro Casas and Rey Bucanero in two straight falls.
 After the event, the trio of Corleone, Rush and Máximo was given the name La Tercia Sensación, which was later changed to El Bufete del Amor.
 On February 19, 2012, El Bufete del Amor defeated Los Hijos del Averno (Averno, Ephesto and Mephisto) to win the World Trios Championship.
 On August 24, 2012, Corleone was defeated by Hiroshi Tanahashi in the quarterfinal round of the Universal Championship Tournament.
 In the fall of 2012 El Bufete began a feud against the Mexican National Trios Champions Los Invasores (Volador Jr., Mr. Águila and Kraneo).
 The two teams fought several occasions with El Bufetes World Trios Championship on the line, while Los Invasores Mexican National Trios Championship being passed over was compared to the more prestigious CMLL title.
 Corleone was forced to team up with Kraneo for the 2013 Torneo Nacional de Parejas Increibles ("National Incredible Pairs Tournament"), a tag team tournament teaming up wrestlers who would never team up otherwise, often because they are rivals, would be forced to work together.
 The team lost to Shocker and Mr. Niebla in the opening round because of their inability to get along for only match.
 In May, Corleone was sidelined with a knee injury, leading to CMLL stripping him, Máximo and Rush of the World Trios Championship.

 On August 2, 2013, Corleone returned from injury teaming with La Sombra and Rush defeating Averno, Mephisto and Volador Jr. in a two out of three falls match.
 On September 16, 2014, Corleone and Rush defeated El Terrible and Rey Escorpión to win La Copa CMLL.
 On December 7, Corleone was knocked unconscious during a match with El Terrible, after being hit on the back of the head by a ring rope.
 He regained consciousness shortly thereafter and was reportedly doing well.
 On March 17, 2015, Los Ingobernables (Corleone and Rush) unsuccessfully challenged Negro Casas and Shocker in a two out of three falls match for the World Tag Team Championship.

 On June 6, 2017, Corleone defeated Euforia, Dragón Rojo Jr., El Terrible, Gran Guerrero, Kráneo, Mr. Niebla, Pierroth, Rey Bucanero and Rush in a torneo cibernetico elimination match to win the World Heavyweight Championship, the first singles title of his career.
 On June 18, Corleone made his first successful title defense against El Terrible.
 On August 22, 2018, Corleone had to vacate the title due to an injury and thus confirmed his departure from CMLL.
+He took a hiatus.

+Return to Mexico (2022–2024)

+Jindrak returned to wrestling in April 2022 for Robles Promotions in Mexico.